RequestNetwork/requestNetwork/packages/request-node/README.md

 - `--storageConcurrency` Maximum number of concurrent calls to Ethereum or IPFS
   - Default value: `'200'`
   - Environment variable name: `$STORAGE_MAX_CONCURRENCY`
-- `--initializationStorageFilePath` Path to a file to persist the ethereum metadata and transaction index for faster initialization
+- `--initializationStorageFilePath` Path to a file to persist the ethereum metadata and transaction index for faster
   - Environment variable name: `$INITIALIZATION_STORAGE_FILE_PATH`
 - `--logLevel` The maximum level of messages we will log
   - Environment variable name: `$LOG_LEVEL`